The Acceptance Process of the Doctoral Theses and publishing at the Faculty of Social Sciences

 2. Appointing preliminary examiners

-• The coordinator of the doctoral programme ensures that the contents and structure of the manuscript are such that the dissertation is ready for preliminary examination and that the preliminary examiners are impartial and qualified.
+• The coordinator of the doctoral programme ensures that the overall content (amount of articles) and the structure of the manuscript are such that the dissertation is ready for preliminary examination.

 • The faculty informs the doctoral candidate about the appointment of the preliminary examiners and gives instructions to the preliminary examiners.

-• Representatives of the faculty sends the manuscript to the preliminary examiners.
+• Representatives of the faculty (admin staff) send the manuscript to the preliminary examiners.

 4. Preliminary examiners deliver their statements to the faculty.